 Licensure Support & Learner Responsibilities

 The Graduate School of Psychology provides learners, as well as graduates, with licensure support through the Graduate School of Psychology Credentialing Coordinator.
 Students and graduates can gain assistance and guidance in establishing an individualized plan towards licensure in the US or internationally, where needed.
 The Credentialing Coordinator also offers learners up-to-date resources and workshops, and provides 'Official' support, advocacy, and documentation for learners and graduates seeking licensure.
-Support around career and professional development is also available through faculty and academic advisors.
+Support around career and professional development is also available through faculty and academic advisors, and the Naropa Career Services office.

-Learners also need to be aware of their responsiblities regarding licensure and certification.
+Learners also need to be aware of their responsibilities regarding licensure and certification.

 Learners should conduct their own research and monitor developments in their intended